Marcus Johnson (wide receiver): New York Giants

 On September 6, 2022, Johnson was signed to the New York Giants practice squad.
-Johnson was elevated from the practice squad for Week 4 and Week 5 games against the Chicago Bears and Green Bay Packers.
-On October 15, 2022, he was elevated from the practice squad for the third time this season for Week 6 game against the Baltimore Ravens.
-He was promoted to the active roster on October 18.
+Johnson was elevated from the practice squad for their Week 4 game against the Chicago Bears, and again for their Week 5 game against the Green Bay Packers.
+On October 15, he was elevated from the practice squad for the third time that season for their Week 6 game against the Baltimore Ravens.
+Because the Giants had elevated him from the practice squad for the maximum of three times that season, they officially signed Johnson off the practice squad on October 18.
+He finished the season starting a career-high seven games, while playing in 14 games, with 9 catches for 99 yards, including a 17-yard catch in his first career post-season game.

+He had signed a 1-year, $1,035,000 contract with the Giants for the 2022 season, and became an unrestricted free agent the following year.

 NFL career statistics

 Personal life

 Johnson's father Morlon, played college basketball at Prairie View A&M. Johnson's hobbies include listening to music and playing video games.